joshbegley/nyt-latest/README.md

 **Hiker Survives 50 Days in Canadian Wilderness**\
-`Sam Benastick was found after weeks missing in British Columbia’s frigid Redfern-Keily Provincial Park.
+`Sam Benastick was found after weeks missing in British Columbia’s frigid Redfern-Keily Provincial Park, and after the official search was called off.
 The police had feared “this would not be the outcome,” a spokeswoman said.`\
 https://nytimes.com/2024/11/28/world/canada/hiker-canada-sam-benastick.html

 **Defense Secretary Takes Control of Plea Deals in War Crimes Cases**\